tikv/jemallocator/jemallocator/README.md

 The `jemalloc` support ecosystem consists of the following crates:

 * `tikv-jemalloc-sys`: builds and links against `jemalloc` exposing raw C bindings to it.
+  * On MSVC targets, it provides a stub implementation that forwards to the system allocator to avoid linking conflicts.
 * `tikv-jemallocator`: provides the `Jemalloc` type which implements the `GlobalAlloc` and `Alloc` traits.
 * `tikv-jemalloc-ctl`: high-level wrapper over `jemalloc`'s control and introspection